Changes Are Highlighted With Yellow Color

 >> Candidates must NOT be enrolled in NSEA, NSEP, NSEC, NSEB exams.

-In the NSEJS, there are total of 80 multiple choice questions, each with only one of the four options correct.
+In NSEJS 2019, total 80 multiple choice questions, each with only one of the four options correct, was asked in question paper.

-In NSEJS exam, there are total of 80 questions:
+Till NSEJS 2019 exam, there are total of 80 questions:

 For every correct answer >> +3 Marks